s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 f = multiply
 ~~~~

-We can do so because in Haskell functions can be treated just like any other data-type.
+We can do so because in Haskell functions can be treated just like any other type.
 For example, if we wanted to have another function `g` which applied `f` on two lists of
 integers, we can write